 Oversight of funds transferred directly from the GOI to the State implementing agencies: As long as these funds remain outside the State budget, there is no single agency monitoring its use and there is no readily available data on how much is actually spent in any particular year on major flagship schemes and other important schemes which are being implemented by State implementing agencies but are funded directly by the GOI.
-A system has to be put in place to ensure proper accounting of these funds and the updated information should be validated by the State Government as well as the Accountant General.
+A system has to be put in place to ensure proper accounting of these funds and the updated information should be validated by the State Government as well as the Accountant General (Accounts & Entitlement).

-Financial management and budgetary control: This chapter deals with the position of actual expenditure against 56 grants/appropriations during 2008-09.
-It is observed that there is an overall saving of Rs.
-1,329.97 crore and excess expenditure of Rs.
-16.56 crore during 2008-09.
-This excess expenditure of 2008-09 compounded with an excess expenditure amount of Rs.
-1,231.80 crore pertaining to 2001-08, require regularisation by the Legislature under Article 205 of the Constitution of India.
+Financial management and budgetary control: This chapter deals with the position of actual expenditure against 80 Grants/Appropriations during 2008-09.
+It was noticed that there was an overall saving of Rs.964.02 crore and excess expenditure of Rs.43.52 crore during 2008-09.
+This excess expenditure of 2008-09 compounded with an excess expenditure amount of Rs.1968.06 crore pertaining to 1996-2009, require regularisation by the Legislature under Article 205 of the Constitution of India.
 A rush of expenditure was also observed towards the end of the year.
-In respect of 38 grants/appropriations, more than 50 per cent of the total expenditure during the year was incurred in the last month of the financial year, despite clear directions to the contrary.
+In respect of 35 Grants/Appropriations, more than 50 per cent of the total expenditure during the year was incurred either during the last quarter or during the last month of the financial year, despite clear directions to the contrary.
 The Abstract Contingent Bills had not been adjusted for long periods of time which is fraught with the risk of misappropriation and therefore needs to be monitored closely.